CompTIA Project+ Practice Test (PK0-005)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a change request in project management?
+What is a project kickoff meeting?

 Answer Description